Importing Goods into Canada: How a Customs Broker Can Simplify the Process

 Whether it’s a simple one-time shipment or recurring imports, brokers provide advice, updates on regulatory changes, and full audit support when needed.

-❓ Is it mandatory to use a customs broker in Canada?
+Is it mandatory to use a broker?

-❓ What documents are needed for importing?
+What documents are needed?

-❓ Do I need to register for CARM?
+Do I need to register for CARM?

-❓ Can I import goods personally?
+Can I import goods personally?

-❓ What kind of goods need special attention?
+What kind of goods need special attention?

 Food, health products, chemicals, vehicles, electronics, and textiles often fall under additional regulations or have PGA requirements.

-Work with a Trusted Customs Broker in Canada
+Work with a Trusted Partner

 At Ambassador Customs Brokerage, we specialize in helping importers navigate the complexities of importing goods into Canada.
-Whether you’re a small eCommerce seller or a large industrial buyer, we ensure your goods cross the border efficiently and compliantly.
+Whether you’re a small eCommerce seller or a large industrial buyer, we ensure your shipments cross the border efficiently and compliantly.

 Our services include: